Scibi89/at/README.md

-This is base project created for candidate for technical interview.
+# This is base project created for candidate for technical interview.

-To run test run class RunTest
-or
-using mvn:
-mvn clean verify

-Required:
+## Running the project

+- Running **RunTest.java** with your favourite IDE
+- Use **mvn clean verify**

+## Requirements
-Installed Chrome browser.
+- Installed Chrome browser.
-Java 11
+- Java 11
-Maven
+- Maven
-Git
+- Git